solarwinds/swo-client-go/README.md

-# Solarwinds Observability Client for Golang (swo-client-go)
+# Solarwinds Observability Client for Golang
+## swo-client-go ##

-The Solarwinds Observability Client is a Go client library for accessing the [Solarwinds Observability Api][].
+The Solarwinds Observability Client is a Go client library for accessing the [Solarwinds Observability Api]().
 The resources that are currently supported are:

 * Alerts